Local businesses attend Decatur job fair

 March 26, 2018

-The 20th annual job fair came and went on March 20.
+The twentieth annual job fair came and went on March 20.
 39 vendors attended the event, including, but not limited to: Royal Farms, K-Coast Surf Shop, Walmart, Chick-Fil-A and Gap.
 Many employers stated it was a bigger turnout than they expected and many job hopefuls were confident in their interviews.

 “We are looking for local kids before we look for others.
 We have already met friendly, outgoing people, and have had good interviews,” explained representative for K-Coast Surf Shop.